This page contains links to related web sites that you may find useful. Try the following:

 The Appraisal of Guidelines for Research and Evaluation (AGREE) Instrument evaluates the process of practice guideline development and the quality of reporting.
 The original AGREE Instrument has been updated.
 This site contains information and resources about the new AGREE II Instrument.

-We welcome suggestions for new, high quality links.
+We welcome suggestions for new, high quality links for resources to support evidence-based practice.
 To make a suggestion please contact us.